dmbala/binder-PyDL/README.md

 ## Notes
-The `environment.yml` file should list all Python libraries on which your notebooks depend, specified as though they were created using the following `conda` commands:
+The `environment.yaml` file should list all Python libraries on which your notebooks depend, specified as though they were created using the following `conda` commands:

 ```
-conda activate PyBigData-environment
+conda activate py-deeplearning
-conda env export --from-history -f environment.yml
+conda env export --from-history -f environment.yaml
 ```